MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Set-MgTeamSchedule.md

 ```

 ### -OpenShiftChangeRequests
-.
+The open shift requests in the schedule.
-To construct, please use Get-Help -Online and see NOTES section for OPENSHIFTCHANGEREQUESTS properties and create a hash table.
+To construct, see NOTES section for OPENSHIFTCHANGEREQUESTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphOpenShiftChangeRequest[]